oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 All available sampling types are defined in ${t}_metric_group_sampling_type_t.

 - Information about supported sampling types for a given Metric Group is provided in ${t}_metric_group_properties_t.samplingType.
-- It’s possible that a device provides multiple Metric Groups with the same names but different sampling types.
+- It's possible that a device provides multiple Metric Groups with the same names but different sampling types.
-- When enumerating, it’s important to choose a Metric Group which supports the desired sampling type.
+- When enumerating, it's important to choose a Metric Group which supports the desired sampling type.

 .. _Domains: